 Bad habits undermine retail growth – 10 specific countermoves

-Following the popular article on 12 invisible barriers to retail execution, I would like to share with you, some real-life findings on the effect of sales training.
+Following the popular article on 12 invisible barriers to retail execution, I would like to share some real-life findings on the effect of sales training with you.

 The problem with training nobody talks about

-Spaced practice – practising numerous times over a time period, can counter this.
-But spaced practice is very difficult to get done in real life.
-So when staff is gathered, or a trainer/coach is in the store – training is intensive, to get as much out of it as possible.
+Spaced practice – practising numerous times over a time period can counter this.
+But the spaced practice is challenging to get done in real life.
+So when staff is gathered, or a trainer/coach is in the store – training is intensive to get as much out of it as possible.
 But then this happens – Information overload!